iem-projects/WILMAmix/README.md

 WILMix architecture
 --------------------
 WILMix has two components:
-- WILMix: a GUI running on the GOD machine. it allows the user to configure and monitor the SMi's.
+- WILMix: a GUI running on the CU machine. it allows the user to configure and monitor the SMi's.
 - WILMAsm : the daemon running on the SMi's that does what the WILMix requests.